richgr/shopit/README.markdown

 ----
-# SHOPT - Team Shopping Application (can also be a Gift Registry App)
+# SHOPIT - Team Shopping Application (can also be a Gift Registry App)

 This system is designed for real-time collaborative shopping.